vinshul/Optimised-K_Means/README.md

 =================

 This project is related to the optimisation of the traditional K-Means algoritm in the parallel enviroment(Hadoop).
-Optimisation in this context means that we are trying to us ebetter initiation techniques other than rabdom initiation or the one used in K-Means++.
+Optimisation in this context means that we are trying to use better initiation techniques other than random initiation or the one used in K-Means++.
 The Java code contains the required MapReduce classes to run the Job.